Sanchous98/station/README.md

-# Rebel Station
+# Terra Station Legacy

 ![Banner](Banner.png)

-**Rebel Station** is a web application to interact with [Terra Core](https://github.com/terra-rebels/classic).
+**Terra Station Legacy** is a web application to interact with [Terra Core](https://github.com/terra-rebels/classic).

-Rebel Station allows users to:
+Terra Station Legacy allows users to:

 - View key macroeconomic metrics for Terra.
 - View the balances and values of coins and tokens held in the connected wallet.